sudoersllc/opsbox-docs/docs/core/plugins/making_checks.md

 One of the more common things to do with this input injection method is to ***parameterize your rego functions*** by injecting user-specified arguments into the `input` object.

 ### Defining the arguments
-First thhing to do when needing accessible arguments is to add a config model that's returned from `grab_config`, along side a proper setter of `set_data`.
+First thing to do when needing accessible arguments is to add a config model that's returned from `grab_config`, along side a proper setter of `set_data`.

 Let's take a look at another plugin, this time the `overdue_api_keys` from the AWS IAM checks plugin, to see how it does it: